LukeGrahamLandry/franca/devlog.md

 //!
 If you change anything here, you have to `./bootstrap.sh` again.
 // TODO: some of the argument names matter because they're hardcoded in emit_rs
 ```

+I wonder if --64fps demo would be less flashy if i did u8 properly instead of printing x8 as many nulls.
+Maybe start with still spending 8 bytes of stack/struct on everything and just intercepting load/store
+with calls to the inline asm functions that use the short instructions.

+- so now i hackily desugar `u8_ptr[]` to `load(u8_ptr)` and `u8_ptr[] = val` to `store(u8_ptr, val)`.
+  which seems to work. its doing a sad slow overload set find every time it sees one of those expression tho.

 ## more place exprs (May 13)